21 October 2013

 Charges against the three were brought after multiple raids on the homes of Nursi readers in Naberezhnyye Chelny on 14 February.
 Khafizov and Salimzyanov were initially detained for three months (see F18News 20 June 2013 http://www.forum18.org/

 In the Black Sea coastal town of Taganrog, the trial against 16 Jehovah's Witnesses also charged with involvement in an "extremist" organisation under Article 282.2 resumed on 1 October, Jehovah's Witness lawyer Viktor Zhenkov told Forum 18 on 18 October.
 Hearings began on 13 May and are still examining evidence submitted by the prosecution.
-This evidence runs to many thousands of pages, and it is unclear when the trail may finish.
+This evidence runs to many thousands of pages, and it is unclear when the trial may finish.

 The trial at Taganrog Municipal Court follows a regional court ban on the town's Jehovah's Witness organisation as "extremist" in September 2009 (see F18News 2 January 2013 http://www.forum18.org/